AJWest22/MS4/README.md

     - Is used to add a new product to the store

-    - Contains a dropdown menu to select the console where the product will be added to
+    - Contains a dropdown menu to select the console where the product will be added to and a dropdown menu asking about the quantity of the product, ie: is it just one in stock or are there more than one in stock.

+    - Uses arrow buttons to adjust the rating and price of the product

     - Wii is the default